-Ashley Madison Will Pay Up to $3500 for Ruining Your Life
+Ashley Madison Will Pay Users Up to $3500 for Ruining Their Lives

 Karma has come full circle for the adultery-enabling website Ashley Madison.
 In a class action settlement, the site has agreed to pay $11.2 million to U.S. users affected by a 2015 data breach, but will not admit wrongdoing.
 Ruby, the company which owns the site, estimates this could be as many as 6 million people.

 In 2015, hackers known as “Impact Team,” obtained users’ names, addresses and other information, and eventually released this data on the dark web.
-“Too bad for those men, they’re cheating dirt-bags and deserve no such discretion,” hackers wrote at the time.
+“Too bad for those men, they’re cheating dirt-bags and deserve no such discretion,” the hackers wrote at the time.

 Now, per the settlement, affected users can recoup $3500 if they can prove losses due to the breach.